A Locals Guide to the Best Things to do in Cork (2024 Guide)

 st fin barres cathedral cork

 Why should you visit Cork?
 Well, I may be biased as Cork, Ireland is where I grew up.
 But, I’m of the opinion that Cork has it all!
-From the best beaches in all of Ireland, to quirky coffee shops that serve an excellent brew, to its colorful local characters who will welcome you with arms wide open.
+From the best beaches in all of Ireland to quirky coffee shops that serve an excellent brew, to its colorful local characters who will welcome you with arms wide open.

 As the largest county (by size) in Ireland, as you can imagine there’s loads to do in Cork or ‘the rebel county’ as locals (like me) tend to call it.
 But, some of my favorite things to do in my home of Cork include wandering the mouthwatering food stalls at the famed English Market and driving the Wild Atlantic Way through West Cork.

 Read on to find out why you must visit Cork.
-Of course, I’ve included the big-hitter attractions like Blarney Castle and Kinsale but I’ve also written about several free things to do in Cork – ideal, if you’re on a budget!
+Of course, I’ve included the big-hitter attractions like Blarney Castle and Kinsale but I’ve also written about several free things to do in Cork – ideal if you’re on a budget!

 You will be adding Cork to your Ireland itinerary in no time.

-15 Best Things to do in Cork, Ireland
+15 Best Things to Do in Cork, Ireland

 Despite traveling the world for the better part of 10 years, Cork still and always will be the place closest to my heart.
-The quote above is what encouraged me to write this post, even though I’ve been to some of the most beautiful destinations on the planet Cork remains the place I want to be my ‘forever home’. ย All together now ‘aw,’ on that note, here are 15 reasons why you must visit Cork ASAP!
+The quote below is what encouraged me to write this post, even though I’ve been to some of the most beautiful destinations on the planet Cork remains the place I want to be my ‘forever home’.
+All together now ‘aw,’ on that note, here are 15 reasons why you must visit Cork ASAP!

 “Maybe you had to leave in order to miss a place, maybe you had to travel to figure out how beloved your starting point was” – Jodi Picoult